 The Nire Valley Eco Camp is located near Ballymacarbry in Co.
 Waterford.
-It sits on a bluff overlooking the River Nire, not far from where the waters begin their upstream westerly route into the heart of the Comeragh Mountains.
+It sits on a bluff overlooking the River Nire, where the waters begin their westerly route into the heart of the Comeragh Mountains.
 From here you have access to some of the most unspoilt hiking and hill-walking routes anywhere in Ireland.

 If you are an experienced mountaineer looking for challenging routes across tough terrain or an enthusiastic stroller, and anything in between, there is a route for you.

-The Comeragh Mountains are well known for their way-marked routes through the coums, with their mountain lakes, and over the plateau.
+The Comeragh Mountains are well known for their way-marked routes through the coums, with their mountain lakes.
 For some time now we have been mapping the most enjoyable routes around the northern range of the Comeraghs, almost all of which are off-road.
 It’s not just about challenges, or endurance, or peak bagging.
 Our routes are selected for their views and areas of interest.
 Some follow forgotten roads through leafy glades (yes they do exist outside of fairy tales).
 Others are chosen for their panoramic views.
 Some are looped and some are linear.
 Others connect with more established walks to form a network of routes that encompasses the entire mountain range.

 We have mapped routes from 5km up to 35km.
 Many of the shorter and middle distance walks begin and end at the Eco Camp.
 These are mostly very easy to follow, and generally within the capabilities of all walkers.
 Even so, conditions underfoot can be sufficiently challenging in wet weather to merit treating them with respect.
 We can provide paper maps for the traditionalists, or KML/GPX files for the gadget enthusiast.
 We generally have a very good mobile signal around here so for the most part you can find your way with a smart phone.